Holoday/ContinuousCollision/GameData/ContinuousCollisions/readme.txt

-Continuous Collisions 1.0.0
+Continuous Collisions 1.1.0
 _______________________________

 Changes:

- - Removed manual collision mode selection.
- - Added a setting to enable speculative dynamic collision, enabled by default.
-Speculative collision is slower and produces slightly more damage.
-With speculative disabled you need to switch away from projectiles before they hit or it will cause everything to explode.
- - Added saving and loading of settings.
+ - Improved stability of collisions by limiting continuous collisions to certain part categories (structural, areo, control).
+ - Added automatic switching to the larger of two colliding vessels for better stability.

 Info: